unlight/asmt-javascript-questions/README.md

 - Could you please tell us what your daily routine in the office is like?
 - Could you let us know how you usually follow the latest technologies?
 Can you mention a few example you just read about and being excited to make a try with?
 - Have you ever had the chance to improve a process in any area of your work?
+- What are your actions when you/someone discovers a bug in production?
+- What kind of documents you’ve created recently (UML diagrams, etc.)?
+- Describe how do you manage and eliminate a technical debt on your project?
+- How do you convince client to eliminate tech debt?

 ### Task
 ```Text